-- Do not install water heater on carpeted floor. - Do not operate water heater if flood damaged.
+- Do not install water heater on carpeted floor. - Do not operate water heater if any part has been exposed to flooding or water damage.

-Water temperature over 125°F (52°C) can cause severe burns instantly resulting in severe injury or death
+Water temperature over 125°F (52°C) can cause severe burns instantly resulting in severe injury or death.